 You will also get periodic updates for the Early Accessed app whenever the developer publishes one.

 How to Install Beta from third-party stores

-This is the last, but not recommended but a cautious user method of installing beta versions of apps on your smartphone.
+It is the last, but not recommended but a cautious user method of installing beta versions of apps on your smartphone.
 Unlike the direct Play Store installation, you are entirely dependant on third-party websites who provide you with just the APKs of the apps.
-There are several trustworthy platforms where you can get the APKs without any second thought (like APKMirror).
+There are several reliable platforms where you can get the APKs without any second thought (like APKMirror).

 If your smartphone does not allow you to install APKs directly, go to Settings > Security > Check “Install apps from Unknown Sources.”

-Hope this article helps you trying unreleased versions of your favorite apps and test upcoming apps.
+I hope this article helps you trying unreleased versions of your favorite apps and become a beta tester for Google.